The words of the reckless pierce like swords, but the tongue of the wise brings healing. Proverbs 12:18 (NIV)

 But when I returned an hour later, I was told they hadn’t been able to do the work at this shop, and my rotors had been sent to another shop across town.
 The mechanic apologized for the inconvenience and promised he would have his driver drop them off at my house for no additional cost.
 I thanked him, telling him this would save me a thirty-minute drive through town.

 At six o’clock that evening, the phone rang.
 Shop #2 informed me that my rotors had been there most of the afternoon, and that if I wanted them delivered to my home, it would cost $25.
 Excuse me?
-Two broken promises had cost me most of my Saturday.
+Now two broken promises had cost me most of my Saturday.

 The situation made me think: How many times have I failed to keep my word…and consequently inconvenienced someone?